jeevanng/mountain_bike_api/readme.md

         - difficulty_id
         - user_id
         - Identifies that a track belongs to a certain location, has a certain rating and difficulty and has been created by a particular user
+        - The numerous foreign keys in this entity establish lots of relationships with other tables.
+This allows us to search different parameters and populate which tracks have the associated information.
+        - As the tracks entity is probably the most useful for an end user, we want a user to be able to search for tracks through multiple methods, such as, difficulty, rating, location, mountain bike type etc.
 4. Countries
     - Contains primary key
 5. Regions